 Department of Defense requirements for microcircuits, particularly custom Application Specific Integrated Circuits (ASICs), are inhibited by unavailable or incomplete Technical Data Packages (TDPs).
 Even where documentation exists, it seldom contains the detailed information necessary to ensure a first-pass design success.
 In many cases, the only existing “data” is the packaged integrated circuit (IC).
 The Emulation process begins with "reverse engineering" the original device.
 This includes reviewing any existing documentation, electrical probing of the original circuit (Electrical RE), and physically inspecting the original part through careful delayering and high-resolution imaging (Physical RE).

 Document reviews includes a thorough review of the detailed Government documents (Standard Military Drawing or slash sheet) or customer's component specification (Source Controlled Drawing) in addition to the original manufacturer's published data.
-The greater the information available will reduce time and increase the chance of first chance success.
+The more information available will help to reduce overall development time and increase first pass success probability.

 Electrical Reverse Engineering

 A known good, working, original part is electrically tested both functionally and every specified electrical parameter using sophisticated ATE (Automatic Test Equipment) and, when required, traditional instrumentation.
 Any ambiguities may require additional tests as specified by design engineer.